 Alison B. Antelman exhibits and sells her work from her studio, galleries and at craft shows nationally.
-She is a 2015 Niche Award Winner for her Hanging Garden Necklace and was First Place winner in the Charles Lewton Brain Fold-Forming Competition.
+Her work is published in Art Jewelry Today 4, 2016 by Schiffer Publishing.
+She is a 2015 Niche Award Winner for her Hanging Garden Necklace and was awarded First Place in the 2014 Charles Lewton Brain Fold-Forming Competition along with several juror’s choice awards.
 She has also received numerous awards at craft shows; 2015 Best in Jewelry and 2013 Best in Show at the Sun Valley Center Arts & Crafts Festival in Ketchum, Idaho and 2013 Best in Show at the Scottsdale Arts Festival in Scottsdale, AZ; 2012 Merit Award at Main Street Arts Festival in Fort Worth, Texas; 2010 & 2009 Best of Jewelry and 2008 People’s Choice at Sun Valley Center Arts & Crafts Festival in Ketchum, Idaho; 2009 Best of Show-Jewelry at Park City Kimball Arts Festival in Park City, Utah.